 Opportunities

 The Semeniuk Lab recognizes that diversity is critical to achieving personal, academic, and research excellence that fosters leadership and societal change.
-Please click on the PDF link to read the Lab’s Guiding Principles to see whether you would like to become a member of our lab and participate in upholding these values.
-Semeniuk Laboratory Guiding Principles November 2022
+Please read the Lab’s Value Statement and Guiding Principles to see whether you would like to become a member of our lab and participate in upholding these values.

 Current Opportunities: